-Guitar Potentiometers Capacitors Introduction:
+Guitar Potentiometers and Capacitors

-Ironstone are often asked for advice or recommendations on the values and options for guitar tone controls.
+Ironstone are often asked for advice or recommendations on the values and options for guitar potentiometers and capacitors in tone controls.
 There is plenty of very detailed information on the web, so this article is intended to be a primer for the interested guitarist / hobbyist.
 While there are differences in how they are applied for different guitar and pickup constructions, the electrical principles of capacitor and resistor tone controls are of course common.
 But as a start point, the Stratocaster tone control example will be used, (see later for Humbucker and telecaster derivatives).

 For completeness in the diagram, both the Neck and Middle pups are shown with an individual pot (Rn & Rm) and capacitor (Cn & Cm), and the Bridge has no tone control connected.
 In practise, most Strats are configured without a Bridge tone control, but have just one capacitor shared (i.e. both pots connect to one side of one capacitor) between the Middle and Neck controls.